diiStephen/jun/README.md

     stack repl

-we reccomend setting the prompt to reduce clutter by e.g. running
+we recommend setting the prompt to reduce clutter by e.g. running

     :set prompt "ghci: "